CongGroup/SecureNDDTest/README.md

 To easily get our implementation of LSH in Hamming distance, I move some related codes from our project **SecureNDDProtypeTest** into this folder.

 Note that you should modify some of the "import package" info due to their original locations have been changed.

+If you have any enquiries, please contact Mr. Harry CUI via cuihelei@gmail.com.
+Thanks.